These links

 Nevertheless, thanks to recent scholarship and acquisitions in the area

-of Mediterranean culture (which do not exclude new discoveries), we shall be able to focus
+of Mediterranean culture (which does not exclude new discoveries), we shall be able to focus

 more sharply on the most central component of Ancient

-Dynastic spirituality which was later Hellenized into Hermetism.
+Dynastic spirituality later Hellenized into Hermetism.
 The former was the foundation of Egypt's theopolitical organization,

 temple-religion and scribal wisdom teachings.